wrenparismoe/magic-squares/README.md

 # Magic Squares

 A magic square is an n x n dimensional grid filled with positive integers 1, 2, 3, ... , n<sup>2</sup> so that every cell is distinct and the sum of every row, column, and diagonal is equivalent.
 This lab studies some of the underlying mathematical theory behind magic squares.
 The algorithms take a combinatoric approach by thinking of the problem through permutations.
 Several variations of the brute force algorithm were implemented to attempt at producing the largest scale of magic squares possible.
 This would prove to be an increasingly difficult problem.
 Time complexities are calculated to illustrate the difficulty of producing magic squares.
+Additionally, the number of recursive calls are recorded in order to analyze the efficiency of each algorithm

 Defintions:
 - **n-set:** A set with cardinality n. n<sup>2</sup>-sets are used in the context of magic squares since there are n x n cells in the grid.